-We have some concern about this "homogenization prediction," partly for empirical reasons and partly for normative reasons.
-On the empirical side, studies have turned up evidence of sustained diversity within interpersonal networks (see, for example, Huckfeldt, Johnson, and Sprague, Forthcoming).
-On the normative side, this model has the implication that interaction does erase all differences.
+We are concerned about the fact that, in both of these models, the immediate environments of most agents are predicted to be homogeneous.
+Our concerns are both empirically and normatively inspired.
+On the empirical side, studies have turned up evidence of sustained diversity within interpersonal networks (see, for example, Huckfeldt, Johnson, and Sprague, 2002).
+On the normative side, one major implication of the Axelrod model is that interaction tends to erase all differences.
 People who are concerned about the survival of ways of life that are in the minority might be led to radical policy prescriptions.
 For example, one might argue in favor of segregation, or cultural apartheid, as the only way to preserve diversity on the aggregate social level.
 We find this contention to be rather discouraging, and therefore we wish to re-examine the culture model.

-Our approach takes the following steps.
+In this paper, we invest most of our effort on an analysis of extensions of the ACM, offering some contrasts with the SIM where appropriate.
+The presentation will proceed as follows.
 First, we describe the original Axelrod model and our software implementation of it.
 Second, we consider variants of the model which alter the model's assumptions about the way people select each other for interaction.
 Finally, we consider variants of the model in which the assumptions about individual decision making and the way in which people adjust their opinions in light of divergent input.